stackhpc/openstack-admin-guide/source/gpus_in_openstack.rst

 The playbook defined in the :ref:`previous step<NVIDIA OS Configuration>` should be run after `kayobe overcloud host configure` has completed.
 This will ensure the host has been fully bootstrapped.
-With default settings, internet connectivity is required to download `MIG Partiton Editor for NVIDIA GPUs`.
+With default settings, internet connectivity is required to download `MIG Partition Editor for NVIDIA GPUs`.
 If this is not desirable, you can override the one of the following variables (depending on host OS):